ooaklee/ghatd/external/observability/README.md

 supported for compatibility and must not contain request data or identifiers.
 Use an explicit HTTP status alias when string values must be rejected.

-`zap.Error` and `zap.NamedError` export only the named concrete error type, without evaluating an error method in the OTLP branch.
+By default, `zap.Error` and `zap.NamedError` export only the named concrete error type, without evaluating an error method in the OTLP branch.
 Anonymous error types use `error`, and generic type arguments are omitted, so reflected struct tags cannot enter telemetry.
 Local logs retain their existing error behavior.